 The Easiest RAW Milk Yogurt -InstantPot

-Standing over the stove stirring forever & ever until the milk hit 180* and you had to keep it at that temp for 20-30 min, but also attempt to not let it scorch on the bottom…
+Standing over the stove stirring forever & ever until the milk hit 180* and you had to keep it at that temp for 20-30 min, but also attempt to not let it scorch on the bottom

 Which brings me to another thing I could never wrap my brain around.

-Why heat raw milk to pasteurization temperatures and kill all the good stuff??
+Why heat raw milk to pasteurization temperatures and kill all the good stuff?

-But if you’ve ever tried to make “raw milk yogurt” you’ll know it’s more like drinkable yogurt than scoop-able.
+But if you’ve ever tried to make raw-milk yogurt, you’ll know it’s more like drinkable yogurt than scoopable.

-Scott got me an InstantPot for Christmas a couple years ago (well actually I was Christmas shopping with my mom and 2 of my sisters, took a picture of the InstantPot in my cart, sent it to Scott, and said, “Thanks for the Christmas present”).
+So..
+Scott got me an InstantPot for Christmas a couple of years ago (well actually I was Christmas shopping with my mom and 2 of my sisters, took a picture of the InstantPot in my cart, sent it to Scott, and said, “Thanks for the Christmas present”).

 I’ve learned after 25 years, he appreciates my not-so-subtle cues LOL!